Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Hat

 Investing in a good hat will help keep you cool outdoors.
-There are several styles to choose from — make sure to pick a hat with a wide brim.
+There are several styles to choose from, but make sure to pick a hat with a wide brim.
 It will help protect your eyes and face from the sun.

-I like baseball caps or trucker snapback hats with mesh material.
-Straw sun hats are also excellent choices because of their broad brims and lightweight material.
+I like baseball caps or trucker snapback hats made of mesh.
+Straw sun hats are also excellent choices thanks to their broad brims and lightweight materials.

 Sunglasses

-Consider finding a pair of sunglasses with a polarized lens.
-This means the lens has a protected coating to help reduce glare and light off reflective surfaces.
+Consider buying a pair of polarized sunglasses.
+This means the lens has a protective coating to help reduce glare and light reflected from reflective surfaces.

 Beach Tote or Bag